mathewgomas-alfred/mathewgomas.io/user_manual/animation.rst

 ----------------

-To create an animation curve (currently only for opacity) expand the “New Frame” button in the “Animation” dock and click “Add Opacity Keyframe”.
+To create an animation curve (currently only for opacity) expand the :guilabel:`New Frame` button in the :guilabel:`Animation` dock and click :guilabel:`Add Opacity Keyframe`.
 You can now edit the keyframed value for opacity directly in the “Layers” dock, adding more keyframes will by default fade from the last to the next upcoming keyframe in the timeline over the frames between them.
 See :ref:`animation curves <animation_curves_docker>` for details